lucasmafra/social-networking-kata/README.md

 * This application design was heavily inspired on [Clean Architecure](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) by Uncle Bob.

-* The core principle that led my design was *"Depend on abstractions, not on concretions"*.
+* The core principle that led my design is *"Depend on abstractions, not on concretions"*.
 Because of that, I created some interfaces and abstraction layers that would not be necessary for the exercise completion.
 Still, I decided to follow this way to practice and see if I could get to a good design.

 * That was not my first time practicing Clean Architecture and TDD.
-But it was my first time trying to take a *Outside-in* approach!
+But it was my first time trying the *Outside-in* approach!
 It introduced me some difficulties since I wasn't sure where to go in the first acceptance tests, but it led me to an unexpected cool new thing: as I was coding to pass in the acceptance tests, I realized how the "package by layer" style that I was using was sort of inefficient, since I had to transverse many folders and layers just to get a feature done.
 So I decided to go back